jgy36/leetcode-solutions/README.md

 ## Problem Solving Approach

 Each solution is designed to solve a specific problem efficiently using the appropriate data structures and algorithms.
 For each problem, I have made an effort to:

 - Optimize for time and space complexity.
-- Provide a clear explanation of the approach used.
 - Offer alternative solutions when applicable.

 ## Solution Organization

 The solutions are organized by difficulty and programming language.
 Here is how the repository is structured:

 - **Easy**: Problems that are considered relatively simple and straightforward.
 - **Medium**: Problems that require deeper thinking and a good understanding of algorithms.
 - **Hard**: Advanced problems involving more complex algorithms and data structures.